 Symposia, or as Poster Presentations.

-These are 30 minutes slots including discussion.
+These are 20 minutes slots.
 Individual papers will be grouped into larger thematic symposia of two or three presentations by theme.
 Every attempt is made to ensure that presenters within a symposium have some common theme.

 Each symposium will be allocated a chair.
 The function of the chair is to support the presenters and to facilitate their communication both with the audience and between each other.